myltik/azure-docs.ru-ru/articles/connectors/connectors-create-api-dropbox.md

 <properties
 pageTitle="Dropbox | Microsoft Azure"
-description="Создание приложений логики с помощью службы приложений Azure. Подключитесь к Dropbox, чтобы управлять файлами. Вы можете выполнять различные действия, такие как отправка, обновление, получение и удаление файлов в Dropbox." services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor="" tags="connectors" />
+description="Create Logic apps with Azure App service.
+Connect to Dropbox to manage your files.
+You can perform various actions such as upload, update, get, and delete files in Dropbox." services="logic-apps"
+documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""
+tags="connectors" />